 Consistent ecosystem support has resulted in extreme progress for the region in the international market.
 According to research by Daxx, LATAM is currently the most popular destination for North American tech companies seeking overseas software developers.

 This progress is also thanks to stakeholders on the ground floor finding ways to create international business relationships.
-In the growing entrepreneurial hub of Medellin in Colombia, one of the top business universities, EAFIT, has cross-cultural collaboration program with FHNW, a university in Switzerland.
+In the growing entrepreneurial hub of Medellin in Colombia, one of the top business universities, EAFIT, has a cross-cultural collaboration program with FHNW, a university in Switzerland.
 The two-week intensive program is designed for diving into multi- and cross-cultural entrepreneurship, expanding networks for students and training the next generation of business for the global market.

 All of these efforts are helping countries in Central and South America to demonstrate their business brawn in the world economy.